placerda/gpt-rag-avatar/README.md

 - An **Azure Key Vault** with the required secrets configured.

 > [!IMPORTANT]
-> Avatar uses gpt-rag agentic orchestrator, that supports streaming, which is crucial for real-time voice interactions.
+> Avatar uses gpt-rag agentic orchestrator, that supports streaming used in real-time voice interactions.

 ---